StackStorm/st2docs/docs/source/install/ewc_ha.rst

 st2timersengine
 _______________
 st2timersengine is responsible for scheduling all user specified `timers <https://docs.stackstorm.com/rules.html#timers>`_ aka st2 cron.
-Only single replica is created via K8s Deployment as timersengine can't work in active-active mode at the moment (multiple timers will produce duplicated events) and it relies on K8s failover/reschedule capabilities to address cases of process failure.
+Only a single replica is created via K8s Deployment as timersengine can't work in active-active mode at the moment (multiple timers will produce duplicated events) and it relies on K8s failover/reschedule capabilities to address cases of process failure.

 st2workflowengine